 Thanking lunch helpers that serve their food is a great way for kids to practice being gracious.
 I also make sure they thank classroom workers for doing their jobs, especially paper-passers, even when they hand out worksheets – I love it when kids learn to thank each other for giving them work to do!

-Politeness, which enables effective communication in the classroom, is so important in many ways; it greases the wheels of civilized society and orderly classrooms.
-It’s simple to instill, very effective at establishing a foundation for the ideal classroom climate and goes a long way toward making your job a lot more enjoyable!
+Respect and politeness grease the wheels of civilized society and orderly classrooms.
+They are fairly simple to instill, very effective at establishing a foundation for the ideal classroom climate and go a long way toward making your job a lot more enjoyable!